Specialist Trainee Awards

 The Bronze Cystoscope (pictured in the hands of Mr Philip Polson, 2019 winner) is presented to a trainee who has excelled in any area, including (but not limited to) clinical practice, academia and extra-curricular achievements.
 This may be given to individuals who have, for example been outstanding mentors, charity fundraisers, scientific achievers, or have simply been hard-working, reliable colleagues deserving of recognition.

 Trainees may nominate a trainee by providing a 200 word supporting statement using the nomination form (see below for link).
-The deadline for nominations is 17:00hr on Sunday 30 January 2022.
 Each region may nominate one outstanding trainee from their area for consideration of the award.
 If required, a vote within the region will be organised to decide who gets the nomination.
 The nominees chosen at regional selection will be judged by the BSoT Executive Committee.

 Since its inception, the award has been generously sponsored by Karl Storz UK.